-Summer School “Digital tools for Humanists” 2021
+Summer School “Digital tools for Humanists” 2022

 The School will maintain its character of being “practice oriented”, and all the afternoons will be dedicated to hands-on laboratories.
 The minimum requirement for enrolling in the School is a Bachelor degree, in any discipline.
 Graduate students and professionals in the Humanities, such as PhD students, librarians, teachers, researchers, archivists are the perspective participants of the School.
 In order to get the maximum benefit from the School, it is recommended to all attendees to bring their own Personal Computer.
 No specific pre-requisites are requested, except for some familiarity in the use of computers and, of course, a good interest in Digital Humanities.

 The School is under the auspices of AIUCD, the Italian Association for Digital Humanities and Culture.
 In order to help the initiatives of AIUCD, the registration fee for its members is reduced to 200 Euros for the one-week School and to 450 Euros for the two-week School.
-If you are not already a member of AIUCD, in order to take advantage of these reduced fees, it is necessary to enrol first in AIUCD before registering at the School.
+If you are not already a member of AIUCD, in order to take advantage of these reduced fees, it is necessary to enroll first in AIUCD before registering at the School.

 The number of participants at the Schools is limited, and registrations will be accepted until there are available seats.

 11 April 2022 The deadline has been extended to April 30th